jvick1/Web_Dev_101/README.md

 In the CSS section, we'll work with IDs, classes, and divisions, text properties, image styling, and navigation rules.
 The JavaScript section covers foundational concepts like placement and output, progressing to variables, arithmetic operators, arrays, conditional statements, loops, events, and functions, enabling students to integrate dynamic client-side functionality into their web pages.

-Please note that while Anchor does not currently support Windows, we'll leverage the Windows Subsystem for Linux (WSL) to create a Linux environment for Website development.
+We'll leverage the Windows Subsystem for Linux (WSL) to create a Linux environment for Website development.

 ### 👩‍💻 Setup WSL.